pettenuzzofabio/image-augmentation/README.md

 ### Edit parameters

-In the file `constants.py` there are several parameters that can be tuned to
+In the file `constants.py` there are several parameters that can be tuned to better suit your project's needs:

 ```python
 # default number of files given as output for each input image